-The title is entirely accurate: this is a story about the
+The title, Evolution is entirely accurate: this is a story about the

-evolution of primates, from the lowly forms scampering amongst the feet of the
+growth of the primates, from the lowly forms scampering amongst the feet of the

 dinosaurs up to Homo Sapiens - and then beyond.
 The novel is actually a series